osudrl/cassie-trajectory-editor/README.md

 Memory Location | Where in memory does this data actually live?
 Stackframe, globals, heap, etc.
-Setup | How and where is structure is initially set up Usages | Relevant times the structure is used in functions Fields | List of contained fields, ordered from most to least relevant (may not be perfectly accurate in future revisions)
+Setup | How and where is structure is initially set up Usages | Relevant times the structure is used in functions Fields | List of contained fields, ordered from most to least relevant

 ### traj_info_t ([Definition](https://github.com/osudrl/cassie-trajectory-editor/blob/0dbf44c7536c35cd1c7d0dfab21b6e0a6ace8941/src/main.h#L53:L69))